-This one-year top-up programme has been created in response to the increasing privatisation of many public services and the development of the National Offender Management Service (NOMS), with the aim of addressing the skills gap faced by the private and voluntary sector tendering for and delivering these services.
+This one-year top-up programme has evolved in response to the expanding nature of work in the criminal justice agencies in the public and private sectors.
+Its aim is to address the skills and knowledge gap faced by the private and voluntary sectors tendering for and delivering these services.

-This is a unique programme where you will not only learn about the significance of NOMS but also gain an understanding of how the service monitors and controls security, manages offenders and expands the provision of interventions to reduce re-offending.
+This is a unique programme where you will not only learn about the significance of Her Majesty's Prison and Probation Service (HMPPS) but also gain an understanding of how the service, working together with the police, ensures public protection and security.
+This includes the management of violent, sexual and mentally disordered offenders both within the custodial environment and the community, and the provision of interventions to reduce re-offending and lower recidivism rates.

-The learning outcomes seek to improve your employability by extending your intellectual and transferable skills and particularly by encouraging a focus on independent learning to solve real-life projects.
+The programme learning outcomes seek to improve your employability by developing your critical thinking and analytical skills, your scholarship, and your intellectual skills - all of which are transferable.
+We encourage a focus on independent learning to solve real-life projects.
 These skills will equip you for a wide range of careers in the security and offender management industry.

-The programme will run with a minimum of five students.
-In 2015-16 we enrolled four students on this new programme.
+The course will run with a minimum of eight students.
+In 2020-21 we enrolled 14 students on this programme.

 All applicants will be invited to an interview to discuss their qualifications, experience and any other related issues.